Amid the increasing competition, every brand today looks for fresh and exciting marketing strategies that make its offering stand out.

 Taco Bell And Doritos

-Taco Bell-Doritos made use of the specific matching ingredients of their brand to create an ingredient co-brand.
+Taco Bell-Doritos used the specific matching ingredients of their brand to create an ingredient co-brand.
 This was possible since the following aspects of both brands are so well-aligned:

 - Food niche – crunchy snack food